-- The minimum number of players to form a lineout is two from each team (i.e. 4 total minimum). - A receiver at the lineout must be exactly 2 metres back away from the Lineout when formed (they can't set up further than 2 metres away).
+- The minimum number of players to form a lineout is two from each team (i.e. 4 total minimum). - A receiver at the lineout must be exactly 2 metres back away from the lineout when formed (they can't set up further than 2 metres away).
 In U13s and above, it is optional for a team to have a receiver. - It is mandatory for a team to have a player in opposition to the player throwing in the ball.
-This player must be positioned two metres away from the 5m line and two metres away from the line-of-touch. - Receivers must not join until after the ball has left the thrower's hands (FK).
-A receiver may only join the lineout before the ball is thrown if another lineout player simultaneously takes the receiver position (i.e. they switch). - In U16s and above, the front support player at the lineout may lift on the thighs, as in senior Law.
+This player must be positioned two metres away from the 5m line and two metres away from the line-of-touch. - Receivers must not join until after the ball has left the thrower's hands (FK), unless another lineout player simultaneously takes the receiver position (i.e. they switch) before the throw. - In U16s and above, the front support player at the lineout may lift on the thighs, as in senior Law.
 In U13s-U15s, all support players may still only lift on the shorts.